Karoo: Great Karoo

 The Upper Karoo is indeed an ideal site for an astronomical observatory.
 This is not only because of the clear skies, absence of artificial lights, and high altitude, but also because it is tectonically completely inactive (meaning that there are no fault lines or volcanoes nearby, and no earth tremors or earthquakes occur, even at great distances).

-Little Karoo
+Klein Karoo

-The Little Karoo is separated from the Great Karoo by the Swartberg Mountain range.
+The Klein Karoo is separated from the Great Karoo by the Swartberg Mountain range.